Institut-zdravotnych-analyz/covid19-data/README.md

 <strong>API access to the data</strong>
 <br>
 The team at <a href="https://slovensko.help">Slovensko.Help</a> prepared & documented a central datapoint database accessible via API.
-You can access it here <a href="https://data.korona.gov.sk/">data.korona.gov.sk</a> and contribute to the open source project <a href="https://github.com/slovensko-help/data-korona">here</a>.
+You can access it at <a href="https://data.korona.gov.sk/">data.korona.gov.sk</a> and contribute to the open source project <a href="https://github.com/slovensko-help/data-korona">here</a>.
 Kudos!

 <strong>Sources of data</strong>
 - Cases, hospital data, hospital capacity: NCZI SK (www.nczisk.sk)